Xiong Jingnan: Return to Strawweight

 She returned to strawweight to defend her ONE Women's Strawweight Championship at ONE Championship: Inside the Matrix in a rematch of the championship fight that first earned her title against Tiffany Teo.
 Surviving a late surge from Tiffany, Xiong defended her title, winning the fight via unanimous decision.

 Xiong was then scheduled to defend her ONE Women's Strawweight Championship against Michelle Nicolini at ONE Championship: Empower on May 28, 2021.
 However, the event was postponed to take place on September 3, 2021, due to the COVID-19 pandemic.
 She won the bout via unanimous decision, avoiding going to the ground with her opponent and winning the striking exchanges.

 Xiong defended her title against Ayaka Miura on January 14, 2022, at ONE: Heavy Hitters.
 She won the bout in dominant fashion via unanimous decision.

 Xiong made her seventh strawweight title defense against the ONE Women's Atomweight (115 lbs) champion Angela Lee at ONE on Prime Video 2 on September 30, 2022.
 She retained her title by unanimous decision.

 Xiong faced Nat "Wondergirl" Jaroonsak in a special-rules striking match where both fighters will only be allowed to punch using 4-oz gloves at ONE Fight Night 14 on September 29, 2023.
 At the weigh-ins, Xiong failed hydration despite making weight.
 The bout proceeded at a catchweight of 129 lbs, with Xiong being fined a percentage of her purse, which went to her opponent.
 She won the fight via technical knockout in the third round.

 Xiong was scheduled to defend her ONE Women's Strawweight World Championship against Stamp Fairtex at ONE 168 on September 6, 2024.
 However, Stamp pulled out due to injury and the fight was canceled.

+On March 26, 2026, it was announced that ONE Championship was shutting down the Women's Strawweight MMA division and releasing Xiong.

+Ultimate Fighting Championship

+On April 10, 2026, it was reported that Xiong signed with the UFC and made her debut against Angela Hill on May 30, 2026 at UFC Fight Night 277.
+She lost the fight via unanimous decision.

+Xiong faced Julia Polastri on August 29, 2026, at UFC Fight Night 286.
+The bout was changed to a catchweight bout when both fighters missed weight, with Xiong weighing in at 117 pounds (1 pound over the limit) and Polastri at 118.5 pounds (2.5 pounds over the limit).
+Xiong lost the fight by knockout via a head kick in the first round.